 “The Taking of Christ” by Caravaggio depicts the arrest of Jesus just as Judas kisses Jesus to identify him for the soldiers.
-There are seven figures in the painting, they are John, Jesus, Judas, three soldiers and a man holding a lantern to the scene.
+There are seven figures in the painting; they are John, Jesus, Judas, three soldiers and a man holding a lantern to the scene.

 By the late 18th century, this original painting was thought to have disappeared, and its whereabouts remained unknown for about 200 years.
 In 1990, this lost masterpiece was recognised and discovered in the residence of the Society of Jesus in Dublin, Ireland.
 The painting had passed down through many owners but had long been considered a copy of the lost original by the various owners.
-After experts were asked to examine it for the purposes of restoration and the layers of dirt and discoloured varnish were removed, the technical quality of the painting was revealed and it was eventually identified as Caravaggio’s lost painting.
+After experts were asked to examine it for restoration and the layers of dirt and discoloured varnish were removed, the technical quality of the painting was revealed, and it was eventually identified as Caravaggio’s lost painting.

 The painting is on indefinite loan to the National Gallery of Ireland from the Jesuit Community, Leeson Street, Dublin.

 - What do you read into the actions of Christ’s hands in this painting?